Railway nationalisation: United Kingdom

-In 1914, the railways were taken into Government control - but not ownership - due to World War I, but were returned to the original owners in 1921, three years after the war had ended.
+In 1914, the railways were taken into temporary government control - but not ownership - due to World War I, but were returned to the original owners in 1921, three years after the war had ended.
 However, in that same year, the government introduced the Railways Act 1921.
 This forced the 120 railway companies then operating to merge into just four.
 This grouping officially took place on 1 January 1923.
 The four railway companies formed from the grouping were: The Great Western Railway, the Southern Railway, the London & North Eastern Railway, and the London, Midland & Scottish Railway.
-After World War II, the railways were taken into State control.
+After World War II, the railways were effectively nationalised.
 They were heavily damaged by enemy attacks and were run down aiding the war effort, as well as still suffering financially from the Great Depression even with it mostly ending before the war.
 After the war, the Transport Act 1947 provided for nationalising the four major railways.
-On 1 January 1948, the railways were nationalised and British Railways was created, under the overall management of the British Transport Commission, later the British Railways Board.
+On 1 January 1948, the railways were formally nationalised and British Railways was created, under the overall management of the British Transport Commission, later the British Railways Board.

 Railways in Northern Ireland were nationalised in the 1940s under the Ulster Transport Authority (UTA).
 The former LMS lines managed by the Northern Counties Committee, nationalised by the Westminster government, were sold to the UTA by the British Transport Commission in 1949.